-Keloids that form in the center of the chest are the most difficult keloids to treat with very high failure rate with any form of treatment.
-Surgery carried a 100% risk of recurrence, and often time significant worsening of these keloids.
-Addition of radiation to surgery for treatment of these keloids, although performed by some, is not advised by Dr. Tirgan.
-Radiation therapy carried significant risk of causing long term side effects, such as cancer; a risk that is not justified in treatment of a benign condition.
+Keloids that form in the center of the chest are by far the most difficult keloids to treat.
+Surgery carries a 100% risk of recurrence, and often results in significant worsening of these keloids.
+The addition of radiation to surgery for treatment of chest keloids, although performed by some, is not advised by Dr. Tirgan.
+Radiation therapy carries a risk of causing long-term side effects such as cancer; a risk that is not justified in the treatment of a benign condition.

 Best method of treatment for these keloids is conservative medical management.
 Steroid injections have minimal efficacy in this situation.
 Cryotherapy alone, although somewhat effective, will not result in total clearance of these keloids.
 The best results are achieved by combining intra-lesional chemotherapy with intra-lesional steroids and or cryotherapy in a planned sequence that will take various factors into consideration.
 Some of these factors are: patient's age, size of the lesions, prior treatments, presence or absence of other keloids lesions and the stage of keloid disorder.